 At the start of October 1987, the chart announcement date was brought forward two days, with the new Top 40 now being revealed on Radio 1 on Sundays rather than Tuesdays.
 This meant that TOTP would now be counting down a chart that was four days old, rather than two.
 However there was to be no move for TOTP from its traditional broadcast day of Thursday.

-Later in the year, the presenting line-up which, up to now had consisted solely of Radio 1 DJs, was augmented by presenters from children's and youth television, such as Andy Crane, Jenny Powell and Anthea Turner.
+From July, the presenting line-up which, up to now had consisted solely of Radio 1 DJs, was augmented by presenters from children's and youth television, such as Andy Crane, Jenny Powell and Anthea Turner.

 On 1st September 1988, a stereo simulcast of TOTP began on Radio 1, at a time that FM coverage of the nation's favourite station was rapidly spreading across the UK.